 ANCIENT HEBREW MARRIAGE CUSTOM GIVES US A CLUE.

 Marriage was contracted between the father of the bride to be, and the father of the groom - each accompanied by a “witness.”
 This betrothal was the binding marriage covenant!
-Adultery during this period of betrothal was punishable by death.
+Adultery during the period of betrothal was punishable by death.
 The period of betrothal lasted about one year, during which time the groom would “prepare a place” for his bride (usually an apartment within the extended family compound).
-When this “home” was completed - the date was set for “the wedding”.
+When this “home” was completed - the date was set for “the wedding.”

 The ceremony was simple.
 The groom’s attendant lifted the veil from the bride’s face.
 Draping it over the shoulder of the groom he pronounced, “The government shall be upon his shoulder” (Isa.
 9:6).
 The bride then accompanied her husband back to his family home, where the wedding feast, and consummation of the marriage, took place.
 (Gower, Ralph, The New Manners and Customs of Bible Times, Moody Press, Chicago, pg65.; Alexander, P.T., The Lion Encyclopedia of the Bible, Reader’s Digest, pg.166.)